 Ingredients

-- 2 cups fresh spinach leaves, finely chopped
+- 1 cup fresh spinach leaves, finely chopped

 - Salt to taste